Between NORTHERN MICHIGAN UNIVERSITY and GREEK LETTER SOCIAL ORGANIZATIONS

 A. Write a petition (application available from the Greek governing council/s) to be recognized, which will have to be approved by their respective governing councils.

-B. be formally invited to campus by the Dean of Students (if a National organization), after the Dean has received a positive recommendation from Panhellenic Council or Greek Council.
+B. Be formally invited to campus by the Dean of Students (if a National organization), after the Dean has received a positive recommendation from Panhellenic Council or Greek Council.
 Prospective sororities will petition the Panhellenic Council, Prospective fraternities will petition the Greek Council.

-C. define the purpose of the organization in a manner that distinguishes it as a Greek organization (if it is a prospective local social fraternity or sorority).
+C. Define the purpose of the organization in a manner that distinguishes it as a Greek organization (if it is a prospective local social fraternity or sorority).

-D. agree to abide by the terms and conditions outlined in this statement.
+D. Agree to abide by the terms and conditions outlined in this statement.

-III.
-BENEFITS If the conditions set forth in this Agreement are met, the Greek Organizations will receive the following benefits from Northern Michigan University:
+If the conditions set forth in this Agreement are met, the Greek Organizations will receive the following benefits from Northern Michigan University:

 A. Official recognition as a student organization at Northern Michigan University: the Greek Organization will be officially recognized by Northern Michigan University as a self-governed student organization.